Common Problems Inside Storage Tanks

 We have also conducted tests in which we compared our Profiler's performance against nucleonic device.
 Rocsole Profiler was installed to a separator in a medium scale three-phase flow loop.
 Test runs were performed between November 6th, 2018 and November 26th, 2018.

 Raw measurements were recorded with approximately 1 Hz frame rate.
 127 density profiles were recorded with a nucleonic gamma scanner.
 Gamma scanner moves vertically and gives point-wise measurements (one complete scan taking 15-20 minutes).

 Profiler measures conductivities, which are converted to water cut and then compared to profiles produced by the gamma scanner.
 The table below shows result comparisons of both sensors with a one minute time resolution.

 As the Profiler utilizes Rocsole's See Beyond technology, which means that it is not affected by contamination unlike traditional instrumentation, all the results from the Profiler are computed with a same set of algorithms and parameters and without calibration in between the measurements.

 Request a Tank Solution

-Need something different?
+Need a solution or something different?
 Contact us, and let us worry about the rest.
 We can modify the design to fit your tank perfectly.